 Pumpkin Seeds have a rich history in herbal medicine in the Americas: The Navajos used them to relieve the intense pain of burns; the Cherokees used them for treating edema, gout, kidney stones, urinary burning, and difficult urination; the Pueblos used them to cure gout and reduce swollen knees and ankles; the Zunis used them to expel tapeworms and roundworms; Jamaican voodoo witch doctors used them to cure fevers and diarrhea, and the Yumas used them to heal wounds.

 Use of the seeds was adopted in traditional Chinese medicine in the seventeenth century, where they were considered to be a symbol of prosperity and health, and the Pumpkin known as the “Emperor of the Garden.”
 Pumpkin Seeds are rich in antioxidant vitamins A, C, and E, many valuable minerals (especially zinc), amino acids (including the rare amino acid called myosin and the unusual cucurbitacin, which is good for worm infestations), essential fatty acids, fiber and four times the amount of beta-carotene than found in carrots.

 Rich in zinc, Pumpkin Seeds has been used as an effective treatment for enlarged prostate.
-It has been called a male tonic that helps to revitalize and maintain the health of the prostate gland (especially helpful to older men), and it is also thought to be a stimulant to male hormone production.
+It has been called a male tonic that helps to revitalize and maintain the health of the prostate gland.
+It is especially helpful to older men.
+In addition, it is also thought to be a stimulant to male hormone production.

 Irritating and Burning Urination

 Pumpkin Seeds are a soothing diuretic that has a calming effect on irritated tissues and basic cystic inflammations that result in irritating and scalding Urination.